erikvargas1/CCNA-Notes/README.md

 ## Day 17 VLANs (part 2)

 **What is a trunk port?**
+It's a switch interface that carries traffic over multiple VLANs

+**What is the purpose of a Trunk port?**
-A trunk ports are used to carry traffic from multiple VLANs over a single interface.
+It allows switches to forward traffic from multiple VLANs over a single physical interface, instead of having to use a separate physical interface for every single VLAN

 **VLAN Tagging**
 Switches will **tag** all frames that they send over a trunk link.
 This allows the receiving switch to know which VLAN the frame belongs to.